Hack of Pokémon: FireRed Version

 - All text has been decapitalized in a manner consistent with the most recent games.

 - TMs and move tutors are infinitely reusable.

 - Various bug fixes for the original game.

-- Trees only need to be cut once, you can run indoors, several more items are now obtainable within the game, many “tutorial” moments from the game have been removed, and much, much more!
+- Trees stay gone once you cut them, you can run indoors, several more items are now obtainable within the game, many “tutorial” moments from the game have been removed, and much, much more!

 Users can apply the entire patch, or pick certain options from the individual patches located in the folders from the .zip download if they so choose.

 - Pokemon - FireRed Version (USA).gba - NOINTRO